NickCullen/vici/readme.md

 If you went the makefile way, simply enter the following to compile the project
 - > make

-If you generated XCode project, you will find the XCode solution under Project/Vici.xcode
+If you generated an XCode project, you will find the XCode solution under Project/Vici.xcode

 ### Linux
 So far this project will only run on Windows, but using Cmake it is pretty straight forward to run on Linux (when I get around